 "Well," drawled Conwell.
 "You're going to maybe have to kill Rince Pribus."

 The Briefing ChamberThe silo that had once housed a missile was empty of its munition--but filled with what looked like a vertical particle accelerator with carefully managed cords of wires, magnetic rails, and choke points up and down the multi-story length.
-On the video monitors Crash could see a platform for a person to stand--a padded seat with thick foam-covered crash-bars.
+On the video monitors Crash could see a platform for a person to sit--a padded seat with thick foam-covered crash-bars.
 Around it were things that looked like the Tesla Coils he'd been shown as a child.

 A woman--also a Warrant Officer--but with no name-tag spoke quickly and crisply--Nathan was being briefed.